 You must have a way to check the number of people inside your business, and limit it.

 Shopping malls can open indoors with a safety plan approved by the Health Officer.
-Malls can operate at no more than 50% of normal maximum capacity.
-Malls that want to increase their capacity must submit an updated plan to the Health Officer.
-Malls can open food courts at 25% capacity, up to 100 people.
-Food courts must follow restaurant rules.
+Malls can operate at no more than 20% of normal maximum capacity.

 Stores must provide face coverings for the public and everyone who works for them.